-I am a Ph.D. candidate in Political Science (major in American Politics, minor in Public Policy) from George Washington University.
-I obtained my Master of Arts from George Washington University in 2022 and Bachelor of Arts with Honors in Philosophy, Politics and Economics from the University of Michigan, Ann Arbor in 2018.
+I am a Ph.D. candidate in Political Science (major in American Politics, minor in Public Policy) from George Washington University and a Predoctoral Research Associate at Princeton University under the supervision of Professor Noel Foster.
+I obtained my Master of Philosophy (2023) and Master of Arts (2022) from George Washington University and Bachelor of Arts with Honors and distinction in Philosophy, Politics and Economics from the University of Michigan, Ann Arbor in 2018.

 Born and raised in Hong Kong, aside from American politics, I am interested in studying regulatory politics in the Greater China region.
 I collaborated with my coauthors on examining government responsiveness in public consultation in China.
 I am also working on several research projects concerning public consultations in Hong Kong and Taiwan.
-My work has appeared in American Politics Research, George Washington University Regulatory Studies Center [2x] and USAPP - American Politics and Policy - The London School of Economics and Political Science.
+My work has appeared in The Journal of Race, Ethnicity, and Politics, American Politics Research, George Washington University Regulatory Studies Center [2x] and USAPP - American Politics and Policy - The London School of Economics and Political Science.

 Peer Reviewed Publications